 \section{Introduction and summary of results}

 Plateau phenomena are a common feature of high-dimensional optimization problems, where optimization progress may be substantially hampered by vanishing gradients of the cost function \cite{Hochreiter1998-06,Fukumizu2000-13,Dauphin2014-2,Shalev2017-70}.
 Here, we are concerned with the energy minimization for quantum many-body states $|\Psi\ket$.
 In particular, given an ansatz $|\Psi\ket$ and a Hamiltonian $\hH$, the goal is to minimize $\bra\Psi|\hH|\Psi\ket$ under the constraint $\|\Psi\|=1$.
 In Ref.~\cite{McClean2018-9}, McClean \emph{et al.}\ considered states that are generated by a random unitary circuit.
 They found vanishing average expectation values for energy gradients and that the variance of the energy gradient decreases exponentially in the system size if relevant parts of the unitary circuit form 2-designs.
-This phenomenon is referred to as barren plateaus and is prevalent in various variational quantum eigensolvers like quantum neural networks \cite{McClean2018-9,Cerezo2021-12,Ortiz2021-2,Uvarov2021-54,Sharma2022-128,Napp2022_03} and goes hand in hand with an exponential decay of the cost-function variance \cite{Arrasmith2022-7,Miao2024-9}.
+This phenomenon is referred to as barren plateaus.
+It is prevalent in various variational quantum eigensolvers like quantum neural networks \cite{McClean2018-9,Cerezo2021-12,Ortiz2021-2,Uvarov2021-54,Sharma2022-128,Napp2022_03} and goes hand in hand with an exponential decay of the cost-function variance \cite{Arrasmith2022-7,Miao2024-9}.
 For specific cases, it has been established that the severity of the barren-plateau phenomenon is related to the expressiveness of the ansatz for $|\Psi\ket$ \cite{Cerezo2021-12,Patti2021-3,Holmes2022-3}.
 Profiting from the excellent machine precision, small gradients are tolerable to some extent for optimizations on classical computers.
 The issue is more pressing when evaluating gradients on quantum computers.
 With $N_s$ measurement samples per term, the statistical error of the gradient and, hence, the achievable energy accuracy improve slowly as $1/\sqrt{N_s}$.
 It is hence difficult to accurately determine small gradients, and one may end up doing a random walk in a flat region of the energy landscape.